 - Salt and freshly milled black pepper

-- Brown the meats: Heat the olive oil in the pan.
-Season the chicken joints and pork cubes.
-Fry the chicken until golden brown on all sides (about 10 minutes), then remove to a plate.
-Fry the pork cubes quickly until browned, then remove.
-Finally, fry the chorizo slices until they release their paprika oil and crisp up.
-Remove them as well.
+- Brown the meats: Heat the olive oil in the pan and fry the seasoned chicken joints until golden on all sides, about 10 minutes.
+Remove to a plate, then brown the pork cubes and set aside.
+Fry the chorizo until it releases its paprika oil and crisps up, then remove.

-- Sauté aromatics: Add the onion and red pepper to the chorizo oil left in the pan.
+- Sauté the vegetables: Add the onion and red pepper to the chorizo oil left in the pan.
 Fry gently for 5–8 minutes until soft.
 Add the garlic and cook for another minute.

-- Add the rice: Stir in the rice, turning it over in the oil until all the grains are coated and glistening.
-Stir in the paprika.
+- Toast the rice: Stir in the rice, turning it over in the oil until all the grains are coated and glistening.
+Stir in the smoked paprika.

 - Build the liquid: Pour in the white wine and the hot chicken stock.
-Add the saffron strands, chopped tomatoes, and season with salt and pepper.
-Bring to a simmering point.
+Add the saffron strands, chopped tomatoes, salt and pepper.
+Bring to a simmer.

 - Assemble: Arrange the chicken joints and pork cubes back into the rice mixture.